Distance Tracker

 December 28, 2012 through January 18, 2013 |

-On December 28, 2012, Apophis enters our neck of the woods.
-Its closest approach will be .097 A.U. on January 9, 2013.
-It will leave our neck of the woods on January 18, 2013. |
+On December 28, 2012, Apophis entered our neck of the woods.
+Its closest approach was .097 A.U. on January 9, 2013.
+It left our neck of the woods on January 18, 2013. |

 |